mit-history/cfrp-hack/database.md

 permalink: /tables
 ---

-## Tables

 Below find a list of the most relevant tables in the CFRP database, with most of their relevant fields.
 Omitted are adminstrative tables, timestamp columns, and similar plumbing.

 NB: All of the data from these tables is accessible via the [REST API endpoints](/endpoints).

+Also, there is a complete dump of the database, in PostgreSQL compatible dumpfile format [here](/assets/data/cfrp-database.dump).

 ### Registers